catherinedevlin/ipython-sql/README.rst

 Introduces a %sql (or %%sql) magic.

-Connect to a database, using SQLAlchemy connect strings, then issue SQL commands within IPython or IPython Notebook.
+Connect to a database, using `SQLAlchemy URL`_ connect strings, then issue SQL commands within IPython or IPython Notebook.

 .. image:: https://raw.github.com/catherinedevlin/ipython-sql/master/examples/writers.png